When researching the claims process, you may ask yourself, How much money do you get from a car accident settlement?

 Here’s everything you need to know about calculating car accident settlements and why it may be best to consult a personal injury attorney.

-What Is the Average Arkansas Car Accident Settlement in 2021?
+What Is the Average Arkansas Car Accident Settlement?

 Since most cases keep their settlement amounts confidential, it’s nearly impossible to determine an average.
 While you may find average Arkansas car accident settlement amounts listed on other sites, they don’t take into account unpublished figures.
 This means that the calculated average may be misleading.